Qiskit/documentation/README.md

     e.g. `npm run gen-api -- -p qiskit -v 0.45.0`

 In case you want to save the current version and convert it into a historical one, you can run `npm run make-historical -- -p <pkg-name>` beforehand.

-### Regenerate an existing API docs version

-1. Choose which documentation you want to generate (`qiskit`, `qiskit-ibm-provider`, or `qiskit-ibm-runtime`) and its version.
-2. Run `npm run gen-api -- -p <pkg-name> -v <version>`, e.g. `npm run gen-api -- -p qiskit -v 0.45.0`

-If the version is not for the latest stable minor release series, then add `--historical` to the arguments.
-For example, use `--historical` if the latest stable release is 0.45.\* but you're generating docs for the patch release 0.44.3.

 # How to write the documentation